DodgyMurx/startup-cambridge.github.io/index.md

 ### Maintainers

 #### Responsible editor
-The overview is maintained by Pascal Wichmann (pw351) with contributions from many others.
+The overview is maintained by Pascal Wichmann (pw351) and Marc Felske with contributions from many others.

 #### Contributors
-Marc Felske
+* ...

 ## License
 * The license for this content is a [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).